 Preliminary examination

-On completion, a report on the pre-examination will be forwarded to the surveyor and the lodging party.
+A pre-examination fee is payable on the plan based on the regulated fees.
+On completion, a report on the pre-examination will be forwarded to the surveyor and the lodging party by the NSW LRS examiner.

-Note Pre-examination of a plan is NOT a presumption for 'urgency' in the processing of the final plan following lodgment for registration.
+NOTE: Pre-examination of a plan is NOT a presumption for 'urgency' in the processing of the final plan following lodgment for registration.

 Advantages of pre-examination

-Advantages to pre-examination of deposited plans include:
+Advantages to pre-examination of deposited plans (including community plans) or strata plans include:

 • Advance written notice of issues with survey or title which will require amendment or revision prior to registration.